Train and evaluate¶

 Training with Wikipedia¶

-dataDirectory (warning, as this additional database contains the whole textual content of all Wikipedia articles (with wiki markups), it is quite big, around 3.4 GB for the English Wikipedia).
+dataDirectory.
+A warning here, as this additional database contains the whole textual content of all Wikipedia articles (with wiki markups), it is quite big, around 7.6G GB for the English Wikipedia (dump from May 2020).
+This database (stored under the

 The following command will build the two models used in entity-fishing, the